AlphaNodes/ansible-project-sync/README.md

 ## Dependencies

-rsync and database packages (mysql or postgresql) of linux distribution
+none for file sync.
+If you want database sync, you need database packages (mysql or postgresql) of linux distribution

 ## Example Playbook